 Having read and re-read the Harry Potter series countless times since I was 10, I’ve pretty much written this article in my head a million times so I’m just going to get straight into it!
 The Harry Potter series are arguably the best books ever written, and here’s why…

-The books aren’t just about a boy wizard who spends seven years dealing with regular teen angst on top of the fact that an uber-powerful, psychopathic bad guy is trying to kill him.
+The books aren’t just about a boy wizard dealing with teen angst and the fact that an uber-powerful, psychopathic bad guy is trying to kill him.
 J.K Rowling’s magical wizarding world is a painfully beautiful reflection of our own.

-The depiction of ‘mudbloods’ (wizards who are born of muggle parents) and the tension between those who care about this label and those who don’t act as a simple but profound mirror to every kind of prejudice in the modern world.
-Voldemort’s obsession with killing his own muggle father and grandparents and the pedestal upon which he and his follower’s place ‘pure-blood’ speaks to racism, violence and power and the ever-present connection between the three.
+The depiction of ‘mudbloods’ (wizards who are born of muggle parents) acts as a simple but profound mirror to every kind of prejudice in the modern world.
+Voldemort’s obsession with killing his own muggle father and the pedestal upon which he places ‘pure-blood’, speaks to racism, violence and power (and the ever-present connection between the three).

-Harry himself is an orphan with a permanent scar and a heap of baggage and he saves the entire wizarding world from the wrath of a lunatic and a lifetime of death and darkness.
-AND he learns his greatest lessons from a werewolf, an accused murderer, a geriatric principle and a reformed death eater.
+Harry himself is an orphan with a permanent scar and a heap of baggage…and he saves the entire wizarding world from the wrath of a lunatic.
+He also learns his greatest lessons from a werewolf, an accused murderer, a geriatric principle and a reformed death eater.
 Because after all, “it matters not what someone is born, but what they grow to be.”
 Preach, Dumbledore, PREACH.

 I’M ABOUT TO GET REALLY SENTIMENTAL BECAUSE THIS IS MY FAVOURITE PART OF ALL THE BOOKS.
 Harry Potter is about love, y’all.